compmem/smile/docs/install.rst

 -----------------------

-*If you are trying to replace an older version of SMILE*, or if you just need to upgrade your currect version, you must run the following command while the Anaconda command promt is in the SMILE download folder.
+*If you are trying to replace an older version of SMILE*, or if you just need to upgrade your current version, you must run the following command while the Anaconda command prompt is in the SMILE download folder.

 ::